Casey Costello: Early life and career

 Costello's parents are racing journalist John Costello and New Zealand tennis representative Maryann Davis.
 She is one of six children.
 She is of Māori, Scottish and Irish descent.
 Her father's ancestors were British settlers who arrived in New Zealand in 1860.
 Her iwi affiliations, through her mother, are Ngātiwai, Ngāti Hau and Ngāpuhi; she is a relative of former politicians Kelvin Davis and Hone Harawira.

 Costello's secondary schooling was at Marcellin College, Auckland.
 After leaving school, Costello worked in an ice cream parlour and also as a reporter with her father at the Counties Sport and News newspaper.
 In a 2023 interview, she stated that working as a crime reporter inspired her to join the New Zealand Police, which she did in 1986.
-Her fourteen-year, Auckland-based policing career included working the 1992 Pukekohe massacre and a period as vice-president of the police union, being the first woman elected to that role.
+Her fourteen-year, Auckland-based policing career included working the 1992 Schlaepfer family murders and a period as vice-president of the police union, being the first woman elected to that role.

 She later became a security specialist and building services company manager in Auckland.
 In the 2000s, she was Parliament's manager of security and operations, overseeing a security upgrade.